KPIs and Performance Metrics for Finance Teams in 2022 (Guide)

 3. Strategic KPIs

-Financial KPIs are those that measure the health of your company's finances.
+These are KPIs that measure the health of your company's finances.
 They include things like net income, gross profit margin, and inventory turnover ratio.

 Some examples include sales orders per employee per month, percentage of sales orders completed on time, number of customer complaints received during the past week/month/quarter/year and number of warranty claims filed during the past week/month/quarter/year.

-Strategic KPIs are those that gauge how well you're meeting your long-term goals for growth and profitability within your industry as a whole (or even just within your company).
+These are KPIs that gauge how well you're meeting your long-term goals for growth and profitability within your industry as a whole (or even just within your company).
 Some examples include market share growth over time, average annual revenue growth rate over time, and percentage increase in number of customers served by each employee over time.

 KPI Examples for Finance Staff